Jeffrey W. McClurken

 Pearson, Ellen Holmes, and Jeffrey W. McClurken.
 “Undergraduate Research in the Humanities.”
 In High-Impact Practices in Online Education, edited by Kathryn E. Linder and Chrysanthemum Mattison Hayes, First edition.
 Sterling, VA: Stylus Publishing, 2018.

 Pearson, Ellen Holmes, Jeffrey McClurken, & Claire Bailey.
-“Digital Liberal Arts at A Distance: A Consortium-Wide Approach,” Change, (2016) 48:3, 14-21, doi: 10.1080/00091383.2016.1170519.
+“Digital Liberal Arts at A Distance: A Consortium-Wide Approach,” Change: The Magazine of Higher Learning, (2016) 48:3, 14-21, DOI: 10.1080/00091383.2016.1170519.

 McClurken, Jeffrey W. “Digital Literacy and the Undergraduate Curriculum,” In Hacking the Academy.
 Ann Arbor, MI: University of Michigan Press, 2011 (e-book), 2013 (print volume).
 Available online at http://www.digitalculture.org/hacking-the-academy/hacking-teaching/#teaching-mcclurken